Panther Solo

 The Panther Solo is a mid-engined sports car that was made by the British company Panther Car Company.
 It was available as a two-seat coupé, with the option of additional rear seats to make it a 2+2.
-SsangYong Motor Company, which had become the owner of Panther Westwinds, made a concept car called the SsangYong Solo 3 as a tribute to the original Solo and Solo 2, as well as a racing version called the SsangYong Solo Le Mans.
+SsangYong Motor Company, which had become the owner of Panther Westwinds, made a concept car called the SsangYong Solo 3 as a tribute to the original Solo and Solo 2, as well as a racing version called the SsangYong Solo Le Mans, a retooled WR LM94.